murselnet/qrokuapp_py/README.md

 ## API Endpoints

-- `GET /`: Redirects to the first audio file
+- `GET /`: Displays a welcome page with a link to start listening
 - `GET /{file_number}.mp3`: Serves the HTML page with the audio player for the specified file
 - `GET /stream/{file_number}.mp3`: Streams the audio file directly from Google Drive